abearman/mindful/docs/privacy.md

 # Privacy Policy for Mindful Bookmarks
 **Effective date:** {{ site.time | date: "%Y-%m-%d" }}

 Mindful gives you control over your data.
-By default, data stays **locally on your device**.
-You can optionally enable **Cloud Sync** to keep bookmarks in sync across your devices.
+All users sign in with an account.
+You can choose to keep data **locally on your device** (Local-Only mode) or enable **Encrypted Sync** to keep bookmarks in sync across your devices.

 ## Storage Options
-### 1) Local (default)
+### 1) Local-Only (default)

 - Bookmark data (URL, title, tags, folder structure, settings) is stored on your device via Chrome’s `chrome.storage` API.
-- No data is sent to our servers in this mode.
+- You must still sign in with an account, but data remains on your device in this mode and is not uploaded to our servers.

-### 2) Cloud Sync (opt-in)
+### 2) Encrypted Sync

-- If you enable Cloud Sync, we store your bookmark data in our backend so it can sync across your devices.
+- If you enable Encrypted Sync, we store your bookmark data in our backend so it can sync across your devices.
 - Data is encrypted in transit (HTTPS/TLS) and at rest using AWS-managed encryption (e.g., KMS).
 - We do not sell or share your data, and we do not use it for advertising or unrelated purposes.

 ## Data We Handle

 - **Bookmark data & preferences**: URLs, titles, tags, folder/group structure, and settings you create in the app.
-Used only to provide bookmarking and (if enabled) syncing.
+Used only to provide bookmarking and syncing.
-- **Account info for Cloud Sync**: Email address, phone number, and full name.
+- **Account info**: Email address, phone number, and full name.
   Authentication is provided by our identity provider (e.g., AWS Cognito via Amplify).
 We do not store or access your password.
 - **Diagnostics (minimal, non-content)**: error codes and operational metadata to maintain reliability.
 We do not collect page text, keystrokes, mouse movements, or browsing history.

 We do **not** collect financial/health data, personal communications, precise location, web history, or other unrelated categories.